 Why is the field of genetic counseling experiencing so much growth?
 One reason is the increased number and availability of genetic tests.
 In previous decades, genetic testing was typically reserved for at-risk pregnant women via amniocentesis.
 Nowadays, several types of tests are available to predict the likelihood of disease onset for people of all ages and stages of life.
 Examples of modern-day genetic testing and their purposes include:

 It’s important to note that direct-to-consumer DNA tests on ancestry and family lineage often provide incomplete information on inherited genetic mutations.
-As a result, spit kit results can give clients a false sense of security (or doom) regarding the risk for potential severe health conditions—believing the results to be a diagnosis or a clean bill of health.
+As a result, spit kit results can give clients a false sense of security (or doom) regarding the risk for potential severe health conditions, believing the results to be a diagnosis or a clean bill of health.
 Individuals with health concerns about their inherited risk for specific diseases should follow up with a healthcare professional for further testing.

 Genetic counseling is a rewarding career in STEM (science, technology, engineering, math).
 Professionals in this field divide their time between interacting with patients, communicating with laboratories, and advocating on behalf of their patients in various settings.
 Typical work environments include hospitals and clinics, laboratories, colleges and universities, and private practices.
-In fact, the BLS shows the nation’s top three employers of genetic counselors are general medical and surgical hospitals, offices of physicians, and outpatient care centers (BLS May 2023).

 Read on to learn more about fast facts, mentors, educational programs, and DIY resources to explore genetic counseling.